Incarnations of the Doctor

 - Someone trying to claim they're Just Following Orders.
 A member of the Game Station staff does this in "Bad Wolf", and his response is Tranquil Fury.The Doctor: And with that sentence you just lost the right to even talk to me.
 So BACK OFF!

 - Beware the Quiet Ones: As Neil Gaiman noted, this Doctor is the one to stand completely still and quiet when all others are running in a panic.
-He would much rather sit in the background, be unnoticed, and still ends up being the center of attention and plotting out how to deal with the crisis.
+He would much rather sit in the background, be unnoticed, and still ends up being the centre of attention and plotting out how to deal with the crisis.

 - Big Damn Kiss: With Jack and with Rose.
 Both are tremendously sweet and emotional.

 - Big Eater: Implied.
 In the novel "Winner Takes All", Rose notes that, when she and Jackie finally get Nine to sit down to a meal with them, he eats three sandwiches, two cups of tea, and two cakes.
 The audio story "Retail Therapy" shows us the Doctor happily gobbling down bacon sandwiches with Rose, as well as gulping a cup of tea down in one go (gargling it with two lumps of sugar).
 In the comic story "The Lost Dimension", he happily helps himself to a huge slice of lemon cake and slurps down his tea without asking Madame Vastra first (though she doesn't mind in the slightest).
 Also gets his plate of turkey confiscated while dining with orphans because he took two slices in "The Empty Child".
 Somewhat justified in that we rarely see any incarnation of the Doctor really slow down enough to eat a meal, and with all that running, he likely works up an appetite.
 Also, it's karma from a very long time ago as the Third Doctor, when he forbade Jo Grant to eat from a sandwich platter, and immediately afterward ate from it.

 - Black Sheep: Amongst the incarnations of the Doctor, along with the War Doctor.
 While all other incarnations tend to dress strangely and have weird quirks, the Ninth Doctor is a PTSD-suffering veteran who dresses in a black leather jacket and is prone to violent outbursts.
 In many ways, he's one of the more "real" incarnations of the Doctor.
 However, Nine doesn't seem to suffer any significant animosity from his other incarnations, and is recognized as a "true" Doctor by the others, rather than being rejected like the War Doctor.